CedarsDSN/Galaxy_tutorial_scRNAseq_analysis/docs/Quick-start.rst

   b.
 Under Sample 1 Read 2, select the R2 file from Sample 1
   c.
 Under Sample 2 Read 1, select the R1 file from Sample 2
   d.
 Under Sample 2 Read 2, select the R2 file from Sample 2
+12. The default reference genome in this workflow is the mouse genome.
+To select from a list of reference genomes, click on the Edit button next to "Select reference genome" and choose the reference genome of your choice from the drop-down list
+13. For the "RNA STARsolo" tool, all the arguments are default